 About Us

-We are dedicated to the ecological management of our federal public forestlands.
-Our goal is to ensure that these lands are managed to provide optimal ecological conditions to support and restore the full complement of native biodiversity in these forest ecosystems, which have been severely degraded and damaged by decades of commercial logging and suppression of wildland fires.
+Our goal is to ensure optimal ecological conditions to increase forest carbon storage and accumulation, and support and restore the full complement of native biodiversity in these forest ecosystems, which have been, and continue to be, severely degraded and damaged by relentless commercial logging.

 Three principles guide our work